-The online infringement problem
+The IP infringement problem

-Online IP infringements, such as counterfeit sales, trademark abuse, online traffic diversion and parallel imports are just a number of areas where legitimate businesses see their brands, products and ultimately market share being infringed online.
+Intellectual Property (IP) infringement, such as counterfeit sales, trademark abuse, online traffic diversion and parallel imports are just a number of areas where legitimate businesses see their brands, products and ultimately market share being infringed online.
 These threats as not only real, but also global and multifaceted.

 Counterfeit > fake products, real, multifaceted threats